richardhundt/luv/README.md

 # INSTALLATION

-Run `make` and copy the luv.so to where you need it.
+Run `make` and copy the ray.so to where you need it.
 In theory both ØMQ and libuv support WIN32, but I have no idea how that build system works there, so patches welcome.

 # DESCRIPTION

-Luv is an attempt to do libuv bindings to Lua in a style more suited to a language with coroutines than edge-triggered event-loop style programming with callbacks.
+Ray is an attempt to do libuv bindings to Lua in a style more suited to a language with coroutines than edge-triggered event-loop style programming with callbacks.

 So how is it different?

-At the heart of Luv is a reasonably fast coroutine scheduler (20,000,000 context switches / second on my laptop).
+At the heart of Ray is a reasonably fast coroutine scheduler (20,000,000 context switches / second on my laptop).

 Coroutines are wrapped as 'fibers' which add some extra bits